RodenLuo/RiverLight/about.md

 permalink: /about/
 ---

-A blog to share information.
+A blog to share notes about Cloud and AI.

 #### Thanks to:
 You!